wjorgensen/wjorgensen/README.md

 # About Me
 My name is Adam "Wes" Weston Jorgensen.
-I'm currently studying Economics and Computer Science at Boston University.
-I'm very interested in Finance, Computers, and the combination of the two.
-This has natrually led me to learn about blockchain and all of its applications.
-I've become very proficient in Solidity and Javascript as I've developed blockchain projects.
-I currently use Foundry to do so.
-I hope to become an entrepreneur in the blockchain space.
+I'm taking a break from studying Economics and Computer Science at Boston University.
+Im currently building the future of personal finance at [yex.fi](https://x.com/yexfinance) where I'm co-founder and CEO

 I like building cool stuff with smart people if either of those fit please reach out to [wjorg@bu.edu](mailto:wjorg@bu.edu?subject=Hello).

 # 🏆 Hackathons